-of control?
+Are there times when your drinking feels out of control?
 Have you done things that you regret when you drink?
 Has anything bad happened to you because of drinking?

-- How might things improve if you cut back of stopped drinking?
+How might things improve if you cut back or stopped drinking?